Pacey Witter: Season 4

-Pacey and Joey's relationship becomes more and more strained due to Pacey's insecurities, Joey's prioritizing of Dawson, and concerns about their future post-high school.
-After seeing Joey share a happy dance with Dawson (mirroring their own dance at the anti-prom), Pacey explodes at her in the middle of their senior prom, evicerating her in front of their friends and classmates, which results in their break up.
-They are both devastated, resulting in Pacey spiraling and Joey throwing herself back into her renewed friendship with Dawson.
+Their relationship becomes increasingly strained by Pacey’s insecurities, Joey’s continued prioritization of Dawson, and uncertainty about their future.
+After seeing Joey share a dance with Dawson at senior prom that mirrors their own dance at the Anti-Prom, Pacey explodes and publicly berates her, leading to their breakup.
+Both are devastated, with Pacey spiraling and Joey turning back toward her renewed friendship with Dawson.

-The season ends with Pacey managing to graduate high school at the last second, and taking a job on a yacht and leaving Capeside once again.
-He breaks off contact with Joey but eventually calls Dawson on his last day in Capeside, attempting once again to mend fences.
+Pacey manages to graduate high school at the last minute and takes a job on a yacht, leaving Capeside once again.
+He cuts off contact with Joey but, on his final day in town, calls Dawson in another attempt to repair their friendship.